-Description
+Description In accordance with note 7 to the accompanying consolidated financial statements, the Group holds investments in venture capital entities amounting to EUR 122.933 thousand at 31 December 2020, which are measured, in accordance with the accounting policies detailed in note 2.b to the consolidated annual accounts, at fair value, the cumulative changes in which are classified in the Group's equity.

-As included in note 7 to the accompanying consolidated financial statements, the institute maintains investments in venture capital entities for a total amount of Euro 94,993 thousand as of 31 December 2019, which are measured, as disclosed in note 2.b of the consolidated notes, at fair value.
-Determining the fair value of the investments is an estimation based on the information accounted for in the equity value of these entities.
-For all this, we have considered that the valuation of venture capital investments is a relevant issue in our audit.
+The determination of the fair value of venture capital investments is an estimate based on accounting information on the equity value of investee companies.
+Therefore, we consider the valuation of private equity investments a most relevant audit issue.

-Our response
+Our